New Zealand Cricket

 New Zealand Cricket, formerly the New Zealand Cricket Council, is the governing body for professional cricket in New Zealand.
 Cricket is the most popular and highest profile summer sport in New Zealand.

 New Zealand Cricket operates the New Zealand cricket team, organising Test tours and One-Day Internationals with other nations.
 It also organises domestic cricket in New Zealand, including the Plunket Shield first-class competition, The Ford Trophy men's domestic one-day competition, the Hallyburton Johnstone Shield women's domestic one-day competition, as well as the Men's Super Smash and Women's Super Smash domestic Twenty20 competitions.

-Scott Weenink is the Chief Executive Officer of New Zealand Cricket.
+Geoff Allott is the chief executive officer of New Zealand Cricket.
 Tom Latham is the current Blackcaps Test captain, succeeding Tim Southee who still represents the team.
 Sophie Devine is the current White Ferns captain.

 History

 On 27 December 1894, 12 delegates from around New Zealand met in Christchurch to form the New Zealand Cricket Council.
 Heathcote Williams was elected the inaugural president, and Charles Smith the secretary.
 The council's aims were to promote and co-ordinate cricket in New Zealand and to organize international tours from and to New Zealand.

+In early December 2025, NZ Cricket CEO Scott Weenink was suspended from his duties as chief executive of the sporting board.
+Following a disagreement with the sporting body's board and key cricket stakeholders, Weenink resigned from his position as chief executive on 19 December.
+In April 2026, NZ Cricket named former Test cricketer Geoff Allott as their new CEO, replacing Weenink.